 - $7 million per annum ongoing to manage new reserves

-The Australian Government welcomed the new relationship between industry, union and environmental organisations to develop the Tasmanian forests statement of principles to lead to an agreement, as a positive step toward balancing the conservation and sustainable development and management of Tasmania’s forest resources.
+In December 2010, some Tasmanian forestry industry representatives, a union and some environmental organisations developed the Tasmanian forests statement of principles to lead to an agreement as a step toward balancing conservation and sustainable development and management of Tasmania’s forest resources.

-To support the Statement of principles, the Australian Government worked with the Tasmanian Government to undertake an initial due diligence assessment and jointly appointed an independent facilitator, Mr Bill Kelty AC, to work with the signatories to develop an implementation plan.
+statement of principles, the then Australian Government worked with the then Tasmanian Government to undertake an initial due diligence assessment and jointly appointed an independent facilitator, Mr Bill Kelty AC, to work with the signatories to develop an implementation plan.